 I was 11 when Maureen Stapleton moved next door and got me my first bit part in a film — Cocoon: The Return.
-Though I didn't make the final cut, what I absorbed from her was the importance of mentorship (that stuck with me, and informs my teaching today).
-Plus, it was actors Iike "Mo," Dustin Hoffman and River Phoenix who made me feel less alone while watching them, and inspired me to pay that gift forward.
+Though I didn't make the final cut, what I absorbed from her was the importance of mentorship.
+That stuck with me, and informs my teaching today.
+Plus, it was actors Iike Maureen, Dustin Hoffman and River Phoenix who made me feel less alone while watching them, and inspired me to pay that gift forward.

 I was blessed to attend New World School of the Arts high school.
 One of the most powerful opportunities New World facilitated was my becoming a YoungArts winner.
 YoungArts cracked my heart open, and to this day, I encourage young actors to partake in their competition.

-After high school, I moved to New York, then to LA — then to wherever I could train with teachers I loved and admired!
+After high school, I moved to New York, then to LA — then to wherever I could train with teachers I loved and admired.
 London's Royal National Theatre and Complicité introduced me to classical and physical theatre, and another mentor, Judi Dench.
 At Broadway Theatre Project, I apprenticed with Ann Reinking, John Kander, Ben Vereen.
-I received a scholarship to Aspen-Santa Fe Ballet, and spent seven years learning improv and sketch comedy at The Groundlings with genius-folk like Kristen Wiig — an incredible experience!
+I received a scholarship to Aspen-Santa Fe Ballet, and spent seven years learning improv and sketch comedy at The Groundlings — an incredible experience!

 In 1998 and 2003, YoungArts opened yet another door — a chance to act at Sundance Theatre Lab, where I honed my craft working with actors like Viola Davis, Peter Dinklage and Sally Field.
 The Lab also fostered my love of developing new work, and I'm proud to have supported the development of more than 50 new plays and musicals since then.

-A "watershed" moment in my musical theatre career was winning the Lotte Lenya Competition for Singers in 2005.
+A "watershed" moment was winning the Lotte Lenya Competition for Singers in 2005.
 One of the judges was legendary director/producer Harold Prince, who gave me my Broadway debut, LoveMusik.
 The Competition opened many more doors, including the chance to study with master clown teacher, Philippe Gaulier, in Paris.
 I talk about its impact on my career in this documentary.

 Thanks you again for visiting and have fun exploring the site!